Midas: Ears of a donkey

 Midas, now hating wealth and splendor, moved to the country and became a worshipper of Pan, the god of the fields and satyrs.
 Roman mythographers asserted that his tutor in music was Orpheus.

 Once, Pan had the audacity to compare his music with that of Apollo, and challenged Apollo to a trial of skill (also see Marsyas).
 Tmolus, the mountain-god, was chosen as umpire.
 Pan blew on his pipes and, with his rustic melody, gave great satisfaction to himself and his faithful follower, Midas, who happened to be present.
 Then Apollo struck the strings of his lyre.
 Tmolus at once awarded the victory to Apollo, and all but one agreed with the judgment.
 Midas dissented, and questioned the justice of the award.
 Apollo would not suffer such a depraved pair of ears any longer, and said "Must have ears of an ass!", which caused Midas's ears to become those of a donkey.
 The myth is illustrated by two paintings, "Apollo and Marsyas" by Palma il Giovane (1544–1628), one depicting the scene before, and one after, the punishment.
 Midas was mortified at this mishap.
 He attempted to hide his misfortune under an ample turban or headdress, but his barber of course knew the secret, so was told not to mention it.
 However, the barber could not keep the secret.
 He went out into a meadow, dug a hole in the ground, whispered the story into it, then covered the hole up.
 A thick bed of reeds later sprang up from the covered up hole, and began whispering the story, saying "King Midas has an ass's ears".
-Some sources said that Midas killed himself by drinking the blood of an ox.
+Some sources, such as Plutarch, say that Midas committed suicide by drinking bull's blood, a powdered crystal substance which was used in the ancient world as pigment for red paint, but very toxic due to its high level of arsenic.

 Sarah Morris demonstrated (Morris, 2004) that donkeys' ears were a Bronze Age royal attribute, borne by King Tarkasnawa (Greek Tarkondemos) of Mira, on a seal inscribed in both Hittite cuneiform and Luwian hieroglyphs.
 In this connection, the myth would appear for Greeks to justify the exotic attribute.

 The stories of the contests with Apollo of Pan and Marsyas were very often confused, so Titian's Flaying of Marsyas includes a figure of Midas (who may be a self-portrait), though his ears seem normal.